stupedama/discord-webhook-pubg/README.md

 # discord-webhook-pubg

+# PUBG FORUMS IS SHUTDOWN AND CLOSED - DISCORD-WEBHOOK-PUBG IS NO MORE!

 It checks "News & Announcements" and "Patch Notes & Known Issues" from https://forums.pubg.com/.
 If the post is not older than 3 days and not posted before it sends a webhook to your discord channel.

 ## requirements